 Step 10: Analyzing a Snowflake

 This slice of the snowflake shows what your cuts should look like if you want a snowflake that looks like this.
 It may be easier to visualize if you look at the black (cut out) spaces and think about those shapes being cut away.
+This is how you can make a "template", in a way, based on snowflakes that you see.

 Step 11: Replicating a Real Snowflake